adityawibisana/voiceping-intent/README.md

 ### Start PTT
 Code: `Voiceping.action.startPTT()`
 This will start PTT on the current channel.
 Mic permission must be enabled on Voiceping.
-See `Voiceping.state.processor`, and check whether the state is `StateRecording` to know that this action was successful.
+See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#processor) is `StateRecording` to know that this action was successful.
 Voiceping must be logged in first.
 See #Login.

 ### Stop PTT
 Code: `Voiceping.action.stopPTT()`
 This will stop PTT.
-See `Voiceping.state.processor`, and check whether the state is `StateRecording` to know that this action was successful.
+See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#processor) is `StateIdle` to know that this action was successful.

 ### Search Channel
 Code: `Voiceping.action.searchChannel(channelName)`
 This will search channel and mark that channel as the active channel.
 You can also search for a user by specifying `channelName` as the user's `displayname`.
-To check the state of the channel, use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.

 ### Go To Next Channel
 Code:`Voiceping.action.goToNextChannel()`
 This will jump to the next channel.
 The next channel is based on the order seen in Voiceping's Favorite screen.
-To check the state of the channel, use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.

 ### Go to Previous Channel
 Code: `Voiceping.action.goToPrevChannel()`
 This will jump to the previous channel.
 The previous channel is based on the order seen in Voiceping's Favorite screen.
-To check the state of the channel, use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.

 ### Login
 Code: `Voiceping.action.login(username, password)`